TimSamshuijzen/RiemannZetaScope/README.md

 # Riemann Zeta Scope

 A tool for studying the partial sums of the Riemann zeta function.<br />
+Download riemannzetascope.html and open it in your browser.<br />
+All the JavaScript code is in the html file.
+Feel free to tinker with the code.<br />
 View online at:

 https://complexity.zone/riemannzetascope/

-riemannzetascope.html is a portable web app.
-All the JavaScript code is in the html file.<br />

 ![Riemann Zeta Scope](./riemannzetascope_screenshot1.png?raw=true "Riemann Zeta Scope")
 <br />